 The concept and materiality of containment is explored through my printmaking, 3D works in metal, fiber and installations.
 I use mark making, repeated elements, multiples, and occasional deviations within a format to investigate this theme.
 This work is also informed by my observations from anthropology, psychology and history.
 I have a particular interest in the ways in which social and cultural systems support and maintain containment and how these systems can be disrupted.

 Utilization of a variety of process-based techniques such as metal smithing, needlework, and printmaking support the development of this work.
 Material choice and mark-making further reflect the investigation of the concept of containment.
-The underlying foundation for Jacquie’s work is a collage format used with the intention of coalescing materials, objects, process and ideas to create a new accord.
+Through coalescing of materials, ideas, and process a new harmony is formed that has contemporary relevance.